shanemc92/back-stop/README.md

 that the result is now plaintext outside any encryption.
 It will not write a file for you.

-## The account list

-One line per account: provider, account, code count, edit, remove.
-Codes are not on the page at all - they exist in the DOM only while the edit dialog is open, which is both less to shoulder-surf and less for a screenshot to catch.

-The rows are laid out with CSS subgrid, so the provider column is measured across every row and the accounts, counts and buttons line up regardless of how long the provider names are.
-The column is capped at `fit-content(30%)`, so one very long provider ellipsises rather than swallowing the row.
-Below 760px there is no room for four columns - giving the provider a share wide enough for the longest name leaves the account itself at about 30px - so the row becomes two lines and drops the shared columns entirely.

 ## What leaks, and what does not